Individual and Family

-California is the latest state to implement an individual mandate law and impose the shared responsibility tax penalty for residents.
+California has also recently implemented an individual mandate law and impose the shared responsibility tax penalty for residents.

 According to Covered California, the reasoning for restoring the individual mandate is a factor in keeping premiums on average 3.2% lower in the upcoming year.
 Covered California anticipates that this could leave to Californians saving an average of $167 per year on their health insurances premiums in 2020.